ozoverbindzorg/integrale-netwerk-communicatie/input/pagecontent/ozo-authentication.md

    - `NUTS OZO` confirms the validity of the access token and sends an "ok" response to `OZO API`.

 10. **Successful API Response**:
    - The `OZO API` successfully processes the API request and returns a `200 OK` response, along with the requested data, to the `Client App`.

 This sequence effectively demonstrates a workflow for secure token-based authentication in accessing protected resources via API.

-## Authenticate to the API as RelatedPerson